 Choose your yarn

-Cast on.
 Using the long tail cast on method, make a slip knot and cast on 25 stitches.

-Begin garter stitch/knit stitch.
-Insert your right hand needle knitwise into the first stitch on the left needle.
+To begin knitting your first row, insert your right hand needle knitwise into the first stitch on the left needle.
 Wrap the yarn around the right hand needle, and pull the needle under the left hand needle and slide the stitch to the right hand needle.
-Repeat until you reach the end of the row, turn, and knit the next row.
-Work all stitches in garter stitch back and forth until you reach your desired length.
+Repeat until you reach the end of the row and turn your work.

-Bind off (cast off).
-Knit the first two stitches in the row, and then on the right hand needle, lift the first stitch over the second.
+To cast off, knit the first two stitches in the row, and then on the right hand needle, lift the first stitch over the second.
 Knit another stitch, and repeat - lift the furthest stitch over the stitch you have just knitted.
 Repeat to end and finish off.